 - For the Variation Theme attribute, click + Add, select Static values and select what you would like to theme your variants around.
 Common variation choices are COLOR, SIZE, and SIZE/COLOR.

 - Fill in any remaining attributes marked as required by Amazon.
-Mandatory attributes are represented with a .
+Mandatory attributes are represented with the color blue.

 - Click Save.